BabylonJS/Documentation/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

 faceColors[f] = new BABYLON.Color4(r,g,b,a);
 ```

-# How To Apply faceUV and faceColors - Examples
+# Examples of Per Face Material

-A box is used as an example of how to use the full scope of this feature and at least one example is provided for each of the other meshes that can use _faceUV_ and _facecolors_
+The box example demonstrates the full scope of this feature.
+At least one example is provided for each of the other types of mesh that can use _faceUV_ and _facecolors_

 ## Box - faceUV